Will the STPPS Virtual School follow the same schedule as STPPS brick-and-mortar schools?

 Before the COVID-19 situation began, plans were being made to open a full-time virtual school to help meet the changing needs of our families and community.
 The coronavirus re-confirmed the need for a virtual school option, and we were able to expedite our plans to launch the virtual school in time for the 2020-2021 school year.
-The STPPS Virtual School provides flexibility and benefits for our students and families in a wide range of situations beyond the coronavirus.
+The STPPS Virtual School provides flexibility and benefits for our students and families in various situations beyond the coronavirus.

-Is the STPPS Virtual School the same as distance learning that has been mentioned as a possible learning model being planned for schools depending on the phase the state is in when school starts?
+Is the STPPS Virtual School the same as distance learning mentioned as a possible learning model being planned for schools depending on the phase the state is in when school starts?

 My child has an IEP.
 Are special education services provided through the STPPS Virtual School?